mgechev/angularjs-style-guide/README.md

 #Services

-* Use camelCase (lower or upper) to name your services.
+* Use camelCase to name your services.
+  * UpperCamelCase (PascalCase) for naming your services, used as constructor functions.
+  * lowerCamelCase for all other services.
 * Encapsulate business logic in services.
 * Services representing the domain preferably a `service` instead of a `factory`.
 In this way we can take advantage of the "klassical" inheritance easier: